bradwestness/bradwestness.github.io/_posts/2018/2018-10-30-tuesdays-with-bernie-no-1-postseason-postmortem.md

 ### Game 163

 The Brewers went from 6 games back from the Cubs on August 28, to forcing a tie-breaker game 163, which they won by utilizing five different pitchers, a common theme for the season.
+With the game 163 victory, the regular season record was finalized at 96-67, tieing the franchise record for most wins in a season.

 ### Sweeping the NLDS